brightsign/websocket-test/README.md

 * Run "npm install"
 * Run "node server.js"
 * Note the IP address of your laptop
-* Edit the following line in index.html to reflect the above IP address:
+* Edit the following line in index.html to reflect the above IP address instead of 10.0.1.1:

-var wsUri = "wss://==ip address of server==:81/";
+var wsUri = "wss://10.0.1.1:81/";

 ### Configure your BrightSign player:
 * Put the files "autorun.brs" and "index.html" on an SD card